Creative-Ataraxia/CLV-data-pipeline/README.md

 * Dagster for orchestration and scheduling
 * dbt for modular data modeling
 * DuckDB as the local analytical warehouse
+* Great Expectations for data quality
+* Monte Carlo for pipeline monitoring
+* This end-to-end project is dockerized and CICD'ed using Github actions
 * Metabase and Streamlit as the frontend dashboard for analytics delivery

 The diagram below illustrates the core architecture: